erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 in my book because of the dividend stream.
 Unfortunately, I didn't buy any more whole Microsoft shares YTD, which was a missed opportunity.
 However, I have bought in the past.
 I always reinvested my dividends so I am always buying fractional shares.
 I buy Microsoft 4 times a year, every year thanks to reinvesting my quarterly dividend.
-Halfway through 2025, I've reinvested $125 of dividends into Microsoft stock.
+Halfway through 2025, I've reinvested $125 of dividends back into Microsoft stock.

 **NVDA**